Minutes of the April 22, 2026 Shadowood board meeting

 Minutes of the Jan.
 22, 2026 Shadowood board meeting

-This was the first meeting of the new Board of Directors.
+This was the first meeting of the new BOD.
 Mr. Hickox was selected as facilitator until officers were selected.
-In attendance was Mr. Hickox, Mr. McAfee, Mr. McGann, Ms. Killgore, Mr. Rouse.
+In attendance was Mr. Zacrep, Mr. Hickox, Mr. McAfee, Mr. McGann, Ms. Killgore, Mr. Rouse.
 Mr. Elias was present online.

 • Mr. Paul Elias was selected President with five votes for and one abstention.